vt-gs/rffe_daemon/daemon/tcp_v1/README.md

 For the companion GNU Radio OOTM see:  https://github.com/zleffke/gr-rffe_ctl

 WARNING:  Actively under development, June 2019.
-Things will be constantly changing, chekc frequently for code updates.
+Things will be constantly changing, check frequently for code updates.